gavinhoward/bc/manuals/bcl.3.md

     **false**, bcl(3) will not cause a **SIGABRT** on fatal errors after the call.
 If *abrt* is **true**, bcl(3) will cause a **SIGABRT** on fatal errors after the call.

+    This value is *thread-local*; it applies to just the thread it is set on.

     If activated, clients do not need to check for fatal errors.